gchq/stroom-docs/content/en/docs/quick-start-guide/indexing.md

 {{< image "quick-start-guide/index/012_indexing_pipeline.png" >}}Indexing pipeline{{< /image >}}

 Inheriting from another pipeline often means the structure is there but some properties may not have been set, e.g. `xslt` in the _xsltFilter_.
-If a property has been set in the partent pipeline then you can either use the inherited value or override it.
+If a property has been set in the parent pipeline then you can either use the inherited value or override it.

 See the [Pipeline Element Reference]({{< relref "docs/reference-section/pipeline-elements" >}}) for details of what each element does.